What is a Catastrophic Injury?

 You will need to be aware that these rehabilitation benefits are only legally required for injured workers who have a catastrophic injury.
 That doesn’t mean that non-catastrophic injuries can’t also benefit from rehabilitation benefits, but the employer and workers’ compensation insurance provider do not have to provide them.
 If you want rehabilitation benefits for a non-catastrophic injury, then you can request these benefits, but you may not get them.

 What Do You Do if Your Loved One Was Killed By a Catastrophic Work Injury in Savannah, Georgia?

 Some catastrophic work injuries lead to death.
-When this happens, the dependants of the deceased worker are entitled to receive workers’ compensation benefits.
+When this happens, the dependents of the deceased worker are entitled to receive workers’ compensation benefits.
 Dependents are the only ones who are eligible for such benefits, which include the spouse, the minor children, any dependent parents, and any other legally defined dependent person.
-The death benefits that you can recover as a dependant of someone who was killed by a catastrophic work injury include medical expense benefits, income benefits, and funeral and burial benefits.
+The death benefits that you can recover as a dependent of someone who was killed by a catastrophic work injury include medical expense benefits, income benefits, and funeral and burial benefits.

 The medical benefits will take care of any expenses associated with the medical treatment that your loved one received, due to the work injury, before they passed away.
 The income benefits will provide 2/3 of your lost loved one’s former weekly wages.
 The funeral and burial benefits will provide for the costs of your loved one’s funeral and burial, up to $7,500.

 It is important to know that these benefits are not provided forever.
 Rather, you will stop receiving benefits as a minor dependent when you reach the age of 18 if you are not in school or the age of 22 if you are a full time student.
 In cases where you are receiving benefits as the surviving spouse, those benefits will stop if you remarry or move in with a new partner.
 In cases where you are the only dependent receiving benefits, they will stop once they reach $150,000.